rkuma183/wilsonmar.github.io/_posts/2016-06-12-aws-lambda-serverless.md

 We'll take it one step at a time in an order that makes natural sense.
 Along the way are PROTIPs and notes so you'll understand how we get there.

+But that objective has not been reached yet.

 ## About Serverless #

 The term "serverless" describes an <strong>architectural style</strong>